 Need to reach more patients for your study?
 The NIH Clinical Center Office of Patient Recruitment offers free services to all NIH intramural researchers needing to enroll patients and healthy volunteers.
 The office provides strategic recruitment campaigns that include social media marketing, public service announcements, posters, and community outreach initiatives.

-Medical milestones and firsts at the NIH Clinical Center.
+Research at the NIH Clinical Center

 Resources for Researchers

 Bench-to-Bedside awards, Biomedical Translational Research Information System (BTRIS), Clinical Research Standards, and more.